-806 807 808 809 810 811 812 813 814 815 outcome measure is not met, challenges arise regarding the accountability for not achieving the measure (i.e., which system component was responsible for not meeting the measure?).
-6.1 Access to data The process of measuring medical care, and regional emergency care systems in general, should be data driven.
-Although many local-, regional-, and national-level databases exist that catalogue medical care within regional emergency care systems, they are varied in their level of use and development, are often not interconnected, and their use is often not mandated.
-To improve the data foundation on which RECS measurement is built, a common data infrastructure should be utilized, with a mandate for collection, transparency, and shared use.
-817 6.2 Data linkage across settings of care 818 819 820 821 822 823 824 In addition, regionalized emergency care systems should not exist in individual, top-down, disease-specific silos, and efficiencies realized in one network or via one service unit should be evaluated and shared in order to possibly achieve more cost-effective care across systems.
-Data linkage across networks and even between systems can not only improve an Episode of Care, but also can allow for system-level feedback and performance improvement via both patient and population-centered research.
-142-144 825 826 827 828 829 830 831 832 833 834 Furthermore, evaluation of linked data can provide critical reference and monitoring information for new avenues of regionalized emergency care.
+6.1 Access to data

+The process of measuring medical care, and regional emergency care systems in general, should be data driven.
+Although many local, regional, and national-level databases exist that catalogue medical care within regional emergency care systems, they are varied in their level of use and development, are often not interconnected, and their use is often not mandated.
+Measure developers are encouraged to use these data systems (e.g. CARES, NEMSIS, and the NTDB) when identifying and developing performance measures.
+In addition, competition between hospitals and health systems may limit access to key system-level data.
+This competition may be a barrier to quality REMCS care, and these barriers should be addressed by REMCS performance measurement.
+To improve the data foundation on which REMCS measurement is built, a common data infrastructure should be used, with a mandate for collection, transparency, and shared use.

+6.2 Data linkage across settings of care

+In addition, regionalized emergency care systems should not exist in individual, top-down, disease-specific silos, and efficiencies realized in one network or via one service unit should be evaluated and shared to possibly achieve more cost-effective care across systems.
+Similar to Subdomain 6.1, competition between hospitals may limit data linkage.
+Nonetheless, these barriers should be addressed by REMCS performance measurement to improve care.
+Data linkage across networks and even between systems can not only improve an episode of care, but also can allow for system-level feedback and performance improvement via both patient and population-centered research.142-144

+Furthermore, evaluating linked data can provide critical reference and monitoring information for new avenues of regionalized emergency care.
 For example, limiting field EMS providers to their traditional role of transporting patients to the hospital via ambulance may not be the most efficient or cost-effective outcome of their service to some patients.
+Treatment in the field, nonemergent referral to other healthcare providers, and triage of certain patients (e.g., psychiatric patients without active medical problems) to facilities other than the ED are within the skill set of advanced field EMS providers.
+Accountability and reimbursement models should evaluate the effectiveness of these nontraditional outcomes of an episode of care and should ensure that regional emergency care systems are set up to reward cost-effective care.

+6.3 Feedback

-Treatment in the field, non-emergent referral to other healthcare providers, and triage of certain patients (e.g., psychiatric patients without active medical problems) to facilities other than the ED are within the skill set of advanced field EMS providers.
-Accountability and reimbursement models should evaluate the effectiveness of these nontraditional outcomes of an Episode of Care and should ensure that regional emergency care systems are set up to reward cost-effective care.
-835 6.3 Feedback 836 837 838 839 840 841 842 843 Patient outcomes of Episodes of Care are important measures for systems of emergency care, , but they should not be the sole determinant of a system's efficiency or effectiveness.
-Measure development within this domain should also focus on evaluating whether a given measure or measure concept has a strong evidence base that links the overall outcome of an Episode of Care to other prior components of that episode (e.g., intermediate outcomes of individual service units within an Episode of Care should reliably predict the overall outcome of the episode).
+Patient outcomes of Episodes of Care are important measures for systems of emergency care, , but they should not be the sole determinant of a system's efficiency or effectiveness.
+Measure development within this domain also should focus on evaluating whether a given measure or measure concept has a strong evidence base that links the overall outcome of an episode of care to other earlier components of that episode (e.g., intermediate outcomes of individual service units within an episode of care should reliably predict the overall outcome of the episode).
 In addition, systems should incorporate mechanisms to mandate system-level feedback of outcomes to earlier phases in the episode.
-Feedback should occur across and between all phases in an Episode of Care, but outcome information in particular should be integrated into process improvement.
+Feedback should occur across and between all phases in an episode of care, but outcome information in particular should be integrated into process improvement.
 Lastly, before consequences are attached to failure to meet outcomes, measures should be validated as true system-level measures, and measures should produce reliable results across other similar systems.